 Xela AID (Agency for Integrated Development) is a not-for-profit, non-sectarian, non-governmental organization and is apolitical.
 We have worked with a wide variety of religious organizations, humanitarian organizations, professional organizations, service organizations and others who share values consistent with our mission.

-The organization was founded by Leslie Baer in 1992 (pictured that year, far right, interacting with some local youth).
+The organization was founded by Leslie Baer Dinkel in 1992 (at right, interacting with local youth).
 At the time, she was a lay volunteer coordinator with a Los Angeles-based Order of Mother Teresa.
 At the urging of the Order, she traveled to Quetzaltenango (locally known as Xela - pronounced "shay-la" to study Spanish.
-But with the decades-long Civil War raging on, she became distracted.
+But with the decades-long Civil War raging on, she quickly became drawn to a humanitarian misison.

 Integrated Community Development Model